Click for larger image Virus on hosta (Hosta)

 2. Be vigilant.
 Keep an eye on new hosta plants you have planted and remove any that show signs of the disease.
 Ideally, new plants should be planted in an area away from other plants so they can be observed, but this is usually impractical and undesirable in the home garden.
 Be wary of digging up "unusual" looking plants in a neighbor's or friend's garden as the plant may be infected.

-Some cultivars known to be infected with hosta virus X disease include: 'Leopard Frog', 'Lunacy', 'Eternal Father', 'Kiwi Watercolours', 'Breakdance', 'Parkish Gold'.
+Some cultivars known to be infected with hosta virus X disease include: 'Leopard Frog', 'Lunacy', 'Eternal Father', 'Kiwi Watercolours', 'Breakdance', and 'Parkish Gold'.

 These hosta cultivars have mottled foliage that is not believed to be the result of hosta virus X disease: 'Cynthia', 'Laella', Kiwi Forest', 'Wild Bill', 'Xanadu Paisley'.